Point of Ayr Lighthouse

+History

-It was built in 1776 by a Trust of the Major, Recorder and Aldermen of Chester to warn ships entering between the Dee and the Mersey Estuary.
+It was authorised by the Chester Lighthouse Act 1776 (16 Geo.
+3. c.
+61) and built in 1776 by a trust of the Mayor, Recorder and Aldermen of Chester to warn ships entering between the Dee and the Mersey Estuary.
 It was replaced by a pile light and was decommissioned in 1844.
 It is now a privately owned property.

-Ownership

-The lighthouse was listed on the property market in November 2011 by then owner James McAllister, along with two acres of land, for £100,000.
+The lighthouse was listed for sale in 2011 by then owner James McAllister, along with two acres of land, for £100,000.
 It was eventually sold in April 2012 for £90,000 to a private couple who continue to own the property.

-Paranormal activity

 Two alleged incidents have been reported by Wales Online.

-The Keeper

-In August 2009, the BBC reported that planning permission had been sought to erect a "human sculpture" inspired by the reported ghostly sightings on the lighthouse balcony.
+In 2009, the BBC reported that planning permission had been sought to erect a "human sculpture" inspired by the reported ghostly sightings on the lighthouse balcony.
 This application was made by then owner James McAllister who intended it to serve as a "serious art installation".
 Local artist Angela Smith was contracted to design the 7 foot stainless steel ‘lighthouse keeper’ with the initial planning permission being approved for a three-year period.
 Permission was not sought to retain the structure after this point and the sculpture was relocated.

-Damage

-In March 2007, the lighthouse was damaged by storms which resulted in the metal steps leading to the building becoming dislocated and also resulted structural damage with a hole being created in the base according to the BBC.

-The cost of repairs was covered by the owners of a local caravan park who were involved in the ownership of the Lighthouse at the time.
+In 2007 the lighthouse was damaged by storms which resulted in the metal steps leading to the building becoming dislocated and also resulted structural damage with a hole being created in the base according to the BBC.
+The cost of repairs was covered by the owners of a local caravan park who were involved in the ownership of the lighthouse at the time.

-TV advertisements

 The lighthouse featured in the background in a 2011 TV advertisement by paint manufacturer Dulux.
 The advertisement was designed to mark the 50th anniversary of the first appearance of their Old English Sheepdog mascot.